access divorce records

 Are Divorce Records Public?

-In short, yes.
-Court proceedings, including divorce records, are generally matters of public record.
+In short, no. Court proceedings, including divorce records, are generally public records.

-This means that various documents are out there for the taking.
-Divorce certificates and divorce decrees are among those available.
-If you have the time, desire, a few dollars for fees, and specific details about a person, just about anyone can access this information.
+This means that various documents, including some divorce records, are out there for the taking.
+Divorce certificates and divorce decrees are among the available options.

 There are multiple ways to access divorce records:

-- Sometimes all it takes is an in-depth Google search to locate what you’re looking for.
+• Sometimes all it takes is an in-depth internet search (or scrolling through social media feeds) to locate what you’re looking for.

-The more information a person has, the easier it becomes to track down your records.
-Name, date of birth, and the state where the divorce took place, among other details, all serve to narrow down a search.
+The more information a person has, the easier it becomes to track down their records.
+Name, date of birth, and the state where the divorce took place, among other details, all help narrow a search.

 Why Do You Need Divorce Records?